LoganDSPrice/teachersmanual-test/syllabus.md

 ## Course Format

 This course is entirely project-driven.
 We will build a series of applications together in class.
-We will start with a simple idea and learn just what we need about various technologies (HTML, CSS, Ruby, Rails) to make that idea real.
+We will start with a simple idea and learn just what we need about various technologies (Database architecture, hosting, deployment, Git, HTML, CSS, Ruby, Rails) to make that idea real.

 We will then build a slightly more complicated idea, and deepen our knowledge of each topic.
 And then an even more complicated idea.
 In this way, we will spiral across topics picking up essential, applicable knowledge; what we're not going to do are deep theoretical dives into each topic, one after the other, without ever getting to build real stuff.